Data & Privacy

 - To maintain platform reliability — diagnostic and operational data is used to monitor service health and resolve incidents.

-AIM does not: sell your data, share it with advertisers, use it to train AI models, provide it to technology vendors for competitive intelligence, or receive compensation from vendors based on your assessment outcomes.
+AIM does not: sell your data, share it with advertisers, use it to train AI models, pool customer data across organizations to train a shared model, provide it to technology vendors for competitive intelligence, or receive compensation from vendors based on your assessment outcomes.

 Data retention schedule